jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

     - Identifying the vulnerabilities for each asset
     - Ongoing review and assessment
   - Testing stages from the OSG include:
-    - Reconnaissance: passively gather publicly available info
+    - Reconnaissance: gathering initial information about target systems  by using passive or active methods
     - Enumeration: active network discovery (i.e. find target IP address and ports)
     - Vulnerability analysis: identify potential vulns
     - Execution: attempt to exploit vulns